RamiSabbagh23/mobile_robot_ws/README.md

 # 🤖 mobile_robot_ws

-A ROS 2 (Humble) workspace designed for simulating a mobile robot navigating through a maze using Gazebo for physics simulation, SLAM Toolbox for mapping and localization, and RViz for real-time visualization.
+A ROS 2 (Humble) workspace designed for simulating a mobile robot navigating through a maze using Gazebo for physics simulation, SLAM Toolbox for mapping and localization, RViz for real-time visualization, and an autonomous exploration node.

 ---